 top of page

-White earned his J.D. from New York University School of Law.
+He earned his JD from George Washington University School of Law.

 © 2022 by Patricia Salkin